Forricide/still-feel-alive/Chapter 14.md

 She doesn't respond.

 "All right.
 I'll just, let you know when it's been two minutes, then."
-He stares down to the phone, not looking around the room.
+He stares down at the phone, not looking around the room.
 She takes the chance to breathe.

 The stench is overpowering.